-- a) forging or drop forging from a solid ingot or billet, or
+- a) forging or drop forging from a solid ingot or billet,

 - b) manufacturing from seamless tube, or

 - c) pressing from a flat plate.

+Cylinders may be designed with one or two openings along the central cylinder axis.
 Metal shall not be added in the process of closure of the end.
 Manufacturing defects shall not be corrected by the plugging of bases.